 - P9,L7-9: “ We use the 99th percentile because at this point the filter locates clear events with no obvious false positives.
 Event detection is highly sensitive to this choice; for example, using the 98.5th percentile instead increased detected events by 10 (22%) at Davis, 19 (40%) at Macquarie Island, and 24 (33%) at Melbourne.” → Does this mean that with a 98.5 th percentile, some of the events are clear false positives?
 Wo do you decide that this is the case?
 I am not sure whether this is obvious.
 In short, an additional uncertainty of the method.

-The sensitivity to this threshold is challenging, we were seeing some false positives when we relaxed to the 98.5th percentile however with the other changes in our algorithm (such as using the ozone tropopause) we now are confident enough to use the 95th percentile.
-This new threshold increases how many events we are detecting enough that the few false positives we see (from visual inspection) are acceptable (less than 5%).

-Given all these uncertainties, the estimate of the total STT flux based on the ozone profiles must be
+The sensitivity to this threshold is challenging, we were seeing some false positives when we relaxed to the 98.5th percentile however with the other changes made to our STT detection algorithm as part of addressing the reviewers’ comments (such as using the ozone tropopause), we find that the 95th percentile is the optimal balance between maximising data accepatance while minimising false positives (from visual inspection, less than 5%) Given all these uncertainties, the estimate of the total STT flux based on the ozone profiles must be

 rather conservative and going along with a big overall uncertainty!
 This is already discussed by the